-Expertise and experience: Johan has 29 years credit furniture retail experience.
-He joined Lewis Group as a salesman in 1993 and rose rapidly through the ranks, holding positions including branch manager, regional controller, divisional general manager, general manager: operations and operations director of Lewis Stores.
+controller, divisional general manager, general manager: operations and operations director of Lewis Stores.
 Prior to his appointment as the chief executive officer, he was the chief operating officer responsible for the retail operations of the Group.

-Johan is the chief executive officer and an executive director of the Group, and has a wealth of retail experience gained through all stages of the economic cycle.
+Specific contribution to the board: Johan is the chief executive officer and an executive director of the Group, and has a wealth of retail experience gained through all stages of the economic cycle.